gohanko/asanitize/README.md

 ### Configuration Files
 For users who wants to automate the task, `asanitize` also allows for the use of configuration files.
 This will allow users to set authentication tokens as well as different behaviours without typing it out everytime.

 You can tell `asanitize` which file to look at by using the `--useconfig` flag after selecting which service you want to use.
-For example, `python -m sanitize <service> --useconfig <location>`.
+For example, `python -m asanitize <service> --useconfig <location>`.

 Config example:
 ```json